October 19th, 2019

 Technology is a big deal.
-Thanks to it, we're able to redesign schools and create personalized learning solutions that better serve students.
+Thanks to it, we're able to redesign schools and create a personalized language program that will better serve students.
 Since the early bird catches the worm, stay on top of new trends and technologies that can help your staff and students leap forward and blaze new trails.

 If there's one thing you need in place before opening your first language school, it's a reliable administration system.

-When we designed Teach' n Go, we focused on what schools and training businesses need and left out all the clutter and complexity.
-Its user-friendly platform keeps you in the loop with what's happening in your training business: from lesson scheduling, attendance history, teacher assigning, course pricing, payments and billing to custom reports'and much more.
+When we designed Teach' n Go, we focused on what language schools and training businesses need and left out all the clutter and complexity.
+Its user-friendly platform keeps you in the loop with what's happening in your training business: from lesson scheduling, attendance history, teacher assigning, course pricing, payments and billing to custom reports' and much more.

-We also created a dedicated portal and automated email and sms notifications to keep parents updated and help you strengthen your relationship with students.
+We also created a dedicated portal and automated email and SMS notifications to keep parents updated and help you strengthen your relationships with students.

-Hopefully, with these tips, you'll feel more confident that you've got what it takes to open and run it, as well as keep enrollment flowing.
+Hopefully, with these tips, you'll feel more confident that you've got what it takes to open and run it, as well as keep enrollment flowing one way.

 No credit card required.